Tongue twister: Types

-Some tongue twisters rely on rapid alternation between similar but distinct phonemes (e.g., s and sh /[ʃ]/), combining two different alternation patterns, familiar constructs in loanwords, or other features of a spoken language in order to be difficult to articulate.
+Some tongue twisters rely on rapid alternation between similar but distinct phonemes (e.g., s and sh /[ʃ]/), combining two different alternation patterns, familiar constructs in loanwords, or other features of a spoken language to be difficult to articulate.
 For example, the following sentence was said to be "the most difficult of common English-language tongue twisters" by William Poundstone.

 The seething sea ceaseth and thus the seething sea sufficeth us.

 These deliberately difficult expressions were popular in the 19th century.
 The popular "she sells seashells" tongue twister was originally published in 1850 as a diction exercise.
 The term "tongue twister" was first applied to this kind of expression in 1895.

 "She sells seashells" was turned into a popular song in 1908, with words by British songwriter Terry Sullivan and music by Harry Gifford.
 According to folklore, it was said to be inspired by the life and work of Mary Anning, an early fossil collector.
 However, there is no evidence that Anning inspired either the tongue twister or the song.

 She sells sea-shells by the sea-shore.

 The shells she sells are sea-shells, I'm sure.